-Google analytics goals allow you to track a visitors path on your website.
+Google analytics goals allow you to track visitors’ paths on your website.

 Have a look at the web pages I have included in this section that offer a variety of tips related to google analytics goals.